 Water quality specifications vary significantly by electrolyzer type.
 PEM systems typically require <1 µS/cm conductivity (ASTM Type II water or better), while alkaline electrolyzers can tolerate <50 µS/cm but use 25-30% KOH solution.
 Inadequate water treatment causes catalyst poisoning, membrane fouling, and efficiency losses that compound over time.

 Rigorous process design is often mandatory for regulatory approval and investor confidence.
 Safety standards like ISO 22734 and NFPA 2 impose specific design requirements for hydrogen production facilities.
-Investors evaluating capital-intensive infrastructure projects require detailed engineering documentation demonstrating technical feasibility, cost projections, and risk mitigation—all outputs of thorough process design.
+Investors evaluating capital-intensive infrastructure projects require detailed engineering documentation demonstrating technical feasibility, cost projections, and risk mitigation.
+All of that is an output of thorough process design.

-The design process follows a structured progression: requirements definition → technology selection → system integration → optimization → validation.
+We work through a structured progression: requirements definition, technology selection, system integration, optimization, and validation.
 Each phase builds on the previous, converting high-level goals into detailed specifications.

 Inputs to the design process: